camaraproject/QualityOnDemand/documentation/API_documentation/QoD_API.md

 **App-Flow**
 Describes the precise flow the developer wants to prioritize and have stable latency or throughput for.
 This flow is described using source and destination IP addresses and ports/port-ranges.

+**Duration**
+Define the number of seconds for which the QoD session should be created.
+This parameter is optional and if not specified, the session is either deleted on user request or if default expiration limit has been reached (24 hours in reference implementation).

 **Notification URL and token**
 Developers have a chance to specify callback URL on which notifications (eg. session termination) regarding the session can be received from the service provider.
 This is an optional parameter.